OscarPellicer/pptx2marp/README.md

 Right now the main functionality is working quite well, but there are some smaller problems left to be fixed, such as PowerPoint graphs not being converted to images.

+Note that this functionality has required a huge fork of the `python-pptx` library in order to support equation parsing and tiff image processing, which is not yet merged with the original repo.
+Please refer to the [python-pptx fork](https://github.com/OscarPellicer/python-pptx) for more details.

 # PPTX2MD

 [![Downloads](https://pepy.tech/badge/pptx2md)](https://pepy.tech/project/pptx2md)